mmaldo/RepData_PeerAssessment2/README.md

 [National Climatic Data Center Storm Events FAQ](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf)

 I have included the data in the repository.
-You may also download it if you wish from teh following link.
+You may also download it if you wish from the following link.

 [Storm Data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2)